EstebanLFalcon/MusicAtAPI/README.md

-# README
+# Music At API

-This README would normally document whatever steps are necessary to get the application up and running.
+This API is designed to provide spotify playlists based on a generic place and/or a current mood.
+To use the API, the client must have a Spotify account to grant permissions.

 Things you may want to cover: